Katze zischt. Aggressive Katzen zÀhmen.

 2. Territorial behavior: Cats defend their territory.

-3. Fear: Aggression is often a defensive reaction.
+3. Fear: Aggression is often a defense mechanism.

-Taming a cat, especially a stray or shy cat, requires patience and empathy.
-Hasty moves or pressure can destroy trust.
+Taming a cat, especially a stray or a shy cat, requires patience and empathy.
+Hasty movements or pressure can destroy trust.

 Basic principles: